Doridian/OpenBambuAPI/cloud-x509-auth.md

 ### Auth requirements per command class

 For local MQTT, the cert+key on the TLS handshake is one layer; the `header`-signed envelope described above is a second layer that only some command classes require.
-Best guess from the traffic I've captured:
+Best guess from captured slicer traffic:

 | Top-level JSON key | TLS client cert+key | Signed envelope (`header`) | Firmware response if envelope missing/bad |
 |---|---|---|---|